supabase/pg_graphql/docs/api.md

 ### nodeId

 The base GraphQL type for every table with a primary key is automatically assigned a `nodeId: ID!` field.
 That value, can be passed to the [node](#node) entrypoint of the `Query` type to retrieve its other fields. `nodeId` may also be used as a caching key.

+!!!note "relay support"
+    By default relay expects the `ID` field for types to have the name `id`. pg_graphql uses `nodeId` by default to avoid conflicting with user defined `id` columns.
+You can configure relay to work with pg_graphql's `nodeId` field with relay's `nodeInterfaceIdField` option.
+More info available [here](https://github.com/facebook/relay/tree/main/packages/relay-compiler#supported-compiler-configuration-options).

 **SQL Setup**